Gennadius Scholarius: Council of Florence

-Georgios Scholarius became historically important when, as judge in the civil courts under John VIII (1425–1448), he accompanied his emperor to the council of Ferrara-Florence, held in 1438–1439 in Ferrara and Florence.
+Gennadius became historically important when, as judge in the civil courts under John VIII Palaiologos (1425–1448), he accompanied his emperor to the Council of Florence, held in 1438–1439 in Ferrara and Florence.
 The object of this endeavor was bringing a union between the Greek and Latin Churches, which he supported at that time.
 He made four speeches at the council – all exceedingly conciliatory.

-At the same council appeared the celebrated Platonist, Gemistus Pletho, the most powerful opponent of the then dominant Aristotelianism, and consequently an antagonist of Scholarius.
-In church matters, as in philosophy, the two were opposed – Pletho advocated a partial return to Greek paganism in the form of a syncretic union between Christianity and Zoroastrianism; while Scholarius, more cautious, pressed the necessity for ecclesiastical union with Rome on doctrinal grounds, and was instrumental in drawing up a form which from its vagueness and ambiguity might be accepted by both parties.
-Georgios Scholarius was at a serious disadvantage because, being a layman, he could not directly take part in the discussions of the council.
+At the same council appeared the celebrated Platonist, Gemistos Plethon, the most powerful opponent of the then dominant Aristotelianism, and consequently an antagonist of Gennadius.
+In church matters, as in philosophy, the two were opposed – Plethon advocated a partial return to Greek paganism in the form of a syncretic union between Christianity and Zoroastrianism; while Gennadius, more cautious, pressed the necessity for ecclesiastical union with Rome on doctrinal grounds, and was instrumental in drawing up a form which from its vagueness and ambiguity might be accepted by both parties.
+Gennadius was at a serious disadvantage because, being a layman, he could not directly take part in the discussions of the council.